-The Compensation Committee is composed of three directors: Ms. Lloyd, Dr. Mackey and Mr. Murphy.
-Dr. Mackey serves as the chair of our Compensation Committee.
-After the Annual Meeting, we expect the Compensation Committee members to be Dr. Hirsch and Ms. Lloyd, with Dr. Hirsch serving as the chair of our Compensation Committee.
+The Compensation Committee is composed of three directors: Ms. Collins, Dr. Hirsch and Ms. Lloyd.
+Dr. Hirsch serves as the Chairperson of our Compensation Committee.
 All members of the Compensation Committee are independent (as independence is currently defined in Rule 5605(d)(2) of the Nasdaq listing standards).
 The Board has adopted a written Compensation Committee charter that is available to stockholders on the Company's website at www.poseida.com.

-The Compensation Committee of the Board of Directors acts on behalf of the Board to review, recommend for adoption and oversee the Company's compensation strategy, policies, plans and programs, including:
+The Compensation Committee acts on behalf of the Board of Directors to review, recommend for adoption and oversee the Company's compensation strategy, policies, plans and programs, including: